PabloSsolbal/Web-Projects/weather/README.md

 ## To-Do List

-- Add geolocation functionality to get the weather information of the user's current location.
 - Implement a feature to toggle between Celsius and Fahrenheit temperature units.
 - Improve the user interface with more detailed weather information and additional weather icons.
 - Add error handling for cases where the API request fails or the weather data is incomplete.